-1. How did the first forex market look?
+1. How did the first market look?

 The barter system is the oldest method of exchanging goods for other goods.
 It was first introduced in 6000BC by Mesopotamia tribes.
 Back in the day, salt and spices were used as the main mediums of exchange.
 This is how the first-ever form of foreign exchange looked like.
-Eventually, the first gold coins were produced in the 6th century BC, and they acted as a currency.
+Eventually, the first coins were produced in the 6th century BC, and they acted as a currency.
 Although gold coins were widely accepted as a medium of exchange, they appeared to be impractical because they were quite heavy.
 In 1875, the countries adopted the Gold Standard.
 Governments agreed to mint only as much national currency as they held gold in their reserves.
 The Gold Standard was introduced to ensure the value of a currency.

 The first Forex market as we know it was established in Amsterdam.
 It allowed countries to trade currencies freely and helped stabilize currency exchange rates.
 This happened about 500 years ago.
 So the Forex market isn't as new as you may have thought.